adityavgupta/ExpenseTracker/README.md

 Expense Tracker made by Aditya and Brandon

 ## Features to Implement
-- Direction for Summary view
-    - part of the plot view and see the summary for the selected filter with the plot itself.
-- Direction for Plot View
-    - Plot the net for each day within the filtered range

 - Summary tab
-	- avg savings x
-		- day avg x
-		- week avg x
-		- month avg x
-		- year avg x
-	- net earning x
-	- net spent x
-	- net savings x
 	- wishlist
 		- Estimated time to achieve
 		- time to accumulate certain amount